 ➤ Chairman or General Manager of a Bank.

-➤ Reputed Financial or Banking organization.
+➤ Reputed Financial or Banking organisation.

 ➤ Ministry of Finance (GOI)